 The mosquito's saliva may contain Zika virus particles that were obtained by withdrawing blood from an infected person.
 These particles enter the body of the mosquito's new victim during the bite.
 Researchers have found that the Aedes mosquito probes the skin before piercing a blood vessel and that during this process the Zika virus is deposited in the skin.

 RNA from the Zika virus has been found in human saliva, urine, and semen.
-Although mosquito bites seem to be by far the most common route of infection, a few cases have suggested that the virus can be sexually transmitted.
-There may be additional methods of transmission.
+Although mosquito bites are by far the most common route of infection, the virus can be sexually transmitted.

 Destruction of Human Cells

 In a lab experiment, some French scientists observed the response of living patches of human skin cells to the presence of Zika virus virions.
 (A virion is an individual virus particle.)
 The response may not be the same when the cells are part of our body, but they are interesting.

 The researchers discovered that none of the fibroblasts in the skin were able to block the entry of the virus and that all of them were infected within 72 hours.
 Other types of skin cells also allowed the virus to enter.

 After a virion entered a skin cell, it took control of the cell and "forced" it to make new virions.
 Once the viral replication had finished, autophagy occurred.
 This is the process in which a cell destroys some of its contents.
 Autophagy was followed by the cell breaking up in a process known as apoptosis (self destruction) and by the spreading of virions to new cells.